How to build Squidex using Docker or manually.

 squidex/squidex:dex-XXXXis a specific dev version (master branch).

-To build a custom image use our multistage dockerfile.
+To build a custom image use the multistage Dockerfile.
 Just run:

-> docker build . -t my/squidex
+docker build . -t my/squidex

-> When you want to deploy to IIS or Nginx you might want to build it manually.
-But keep in mind that we also provide the prebuild binaries on Github:
+When you want to deploy to IIS or NGINX you might want to build it manually.
+Note that we also provide the prebuild binaries on Github, link below.

-> You can then find the files under
+You can then find the files under